jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 ## Formatting

-how to handle the annoying matching parens?
-What is that coming from?

 ## TODO

-- find out why js indentation is weird (doesn't seem to respect :set tabstop in init.fnl)
 - find out how to evaluate fennel code in conjure repl
 - find out how to get a clojure repl up and running
 - find out how to look up documentation for a clojure function
 - figure out snippets
+- how to handle the annoying matching parens in lisp code.
+What is that coming from?
+How to make it smarter?
+- How to filter diagnostics for just errors for example?

 ## null-ls